Adding a human element in architecture photography can make or break the shot. Here are 10 tips for getting it right every time.

-1. Learn About the Architecture You’re Photographing
+1. Learn About the Human Element In Architecture You’re Photographing

 Understanding a structure’s aesthetics is one of the most important considerations when adding the human element into architecture photography.
 Learning about a building’s lines, elevation, and angles makes a difference to how I approach an architectural photo shoot.